abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 ## Tutorial 101: PageRank Example in Spark 2.0
 ### Understanding the Algorithm & Spark Code Implementation

-  The Apache Spark PageRank is a good example for learning how to use Spark 2.0.
+  The Apache Spark PageRank is a good example for learning how to program for Spark 2.0 using Scala.
 The sample program computes the PageRank of URLs from an input file that has the following format: <br>

  &nbsp; url_1 &nbsp;  url_4
  <br> &nbsp; url_2 &nbsp;  url_1